fennore/MyTravel/README.md

-MyTravel - old, will be archived
+MyTravel - old, will be archived.

 I have seen the light.
 This is STUPID.